In this post, I’m going to give you solid insights into how you need to find online course ideas and validate them for surefire success.

-Scott was initially a life hacks coach while teaching it he noticed that his students loved the lecture he had about sleep optimization.
+Scott was initially a life hacks coach; while teaching, he noticed that his students loved his sleep optimization lecture.
 Thereby he got the idea to create a course around sleep hacking.

-Although he’s not some kind of sleep doctor, he did some research about it, gained knowledge, curated the best information, created logical segments, created presentations and published it.
+Although he’s not some kind of sleep doctor, he researched it, gained knowledge, curated the best information, created logical segments, created presentations, and published it.

-He said in the podcast, “A lot of people have limited beliefs about what they can create courses on because they don’t have skills on what they want to teach.
+He said in the podcast, “Many people have limiting beliefs about what they can create courses on because they don’t have skills on what they want to teach.
 But the reality is that you can be an effective teacher if you know more than a person who’s listening to your topic”.

-This works great if you are looking to publish courses on big marketplaces like Udemy where they handle most of the marketing for you.
-If you are into self-hosting courses on Teachable or Thinkific, you may find it a bit challenging to market your courses not being an expert in a field.
+This works great if you are looking to publish courses on big marketplaces like Udemy, where they handle most of your marketing.
+If you are into self-hosting courses on Teachable or Thinkific, you may find it challenging to market your courses not being an expert in a field.